 Inflammation is an essential part of the body’s immune response.
 It can occur anywhere in the body when the immune system reacts to a foreign organism or infection.
 It can also occur after cell damage or injury as the body tries to repair itself.

-When inflammation occurs in the brain or CNS, it can result in the death of neurons
+When inflammation occurs in the brain or CNS, it

 It can contribute to cell death in Alzheimer’s, Parkinson’s, and infections of the brain and the CNS.